 Accidents are unavoidable.
 On an average day, thousands of New Yorkers find their lives turned upside down by car accidents.
 Though many people walk away from traffic collisions with only a fender bender or a few bumps and bruises, others suffer severe injuries and extreme emotional distress.

 At The Rothenberg Law Firm LLP, we understand that injuries suffered in motor vehicle collisions can place major emotional and financial burdens on both the victims and their loved ones.
 Medical bills pile up quickly, forcing family members to carry the burden of caring for accident victims, arranging medical care, nursing care, physical therapy appointments, and managing medical expenses all at once.

-If you or someone you love has been injured in a car accident, contact a car accident lawyer immediately to find out about your rights and the steps to take to protect yourself and your family.
+If you or someone you love has been injured in a car accident, contact a car accident lawyer immediately to learn about your rights and the steps to take to protect yourself and your family.

-The car accident lawyers at The Rothenberg Law Firm LLP represent clients from all over NYC, and they will help you understand your legal rights.
-Let the experienced legal professionals at our firm help you obtain the money you deserve.
+The auto accident lawyers at The Rothenberg Law Firm represent clients from all over NYC, and they will help you understand your legal rights.
+Let the experienced attorneys at our firm evaluate your personal injury case and help you get maximum compensation.

 ***We do not take a fee, unless and until we are successful in recovering money for you.

 Frequent Questions That May Arise Following A Car Accident in NYC:

 Please remember: The insurance company’s sole interest is in ensuring that you receive as little as possible.
 Do not deal with the insurance company alone.
 Retain the services of a car accident attorney who can ensure that your rights are protected.
 For more information, click here.

 What are the Most Common Types of Automobile Accidents?

 - Rear-End Accidents - About 29% of all collisions are rear-end crashes, making them the most common type of car accident.